 There is an increase in the demand of application developers.
 These folks not only work on the back-end software which helps in managing the day to day operations but also help in the customer-facing apps.
 The average salary hike for this was almost 4%.
 Companies do not hesitate in giving a good amount of hike to application developers who come with prior experience.

 8. Data centre management

-As more and more companies are moving more towards to private clouds, the need for managing data centres is increasingly.
+As more and more companies are moving more towards private clouds, the need for managing data centres is increasing.
 Data centres also need trained and skilled professionals who can manage the operations of the data centres efficiently.
 Similarly, the new business models also, want noteworthy data centre capacity.
-Individuals managing the data centres received an average boost in pay of 3.9% this year.
+Individuals managing the data centres received an average boost in the pay of 3.9% this year.